JetSetIlly/Gopher2600/README.md

 * \+ Increase screen size
 * \- Decrease screen size

-Note that all user input is accessible throught debugging commands.
+Note that all user input is accessible through debugging commands.
 This is useful for scripting.

 ## Configuration Directory